KarimMagdy96/next-dinamo/README.md

 Challenges:

-- 1.Ensuring seamless UI behavior, such as toggling between creating and updating posts in the modal, while keeping the form data intact, proved to be challenging.
+- Ensuring seamless UI behavior, such as toggling between creating and updating posts in the modal, while keeping the form data intact, proved to be challenging.
-- 2.Managing asynchronous data fetching (POST, PUT, DELETE requests) with error handling and displaying notifications required careful attention to API responses and user feedback.
+- Managing asynchronous data fetching (POST, PUT, DELETE requests) with error handling and displaying notifications required careful attention to API responses and user feedback.

 Approximate Time Spent on the Assignment